Bill Veeck: Cleveland Indians

 As in Milwaukee, Veeck took a unique approach to promotions, hiring Max Patkin, the "Clown Prince of Baseball", as a coach.
 Patkin's appearance in the coaching box delighted fans and infuriated the front office of the American League.

 Although Veeck had become extremely popular, an attempt in 1947 to trade Boudreau to the St. Louis Browns led to mass protests and petitions supporting Boudreau.
 Veeck, in response, said he would listen to the fans, and re-signed Boudreau to a new two-year contract.
 Veeck claimed later that the trade talks had already broken down before they became public, but he seized the opportunity to promote the concept he had dropped the idea of the trade in response to public outcry.

-By 1948, led by Boudreau's .355 batting average, Cleveland won its first pennant and World Series since 1920 (as of 2023, this remains the team's, now known as the Guardians, last World Series title).
-Famously, the following season Veeck buried the 1948 flag, once it became mathematically certain the team could not repeat its championship in 1949.
+By 1948, led by Boudreau's .355 batting average, Cleveland won its first pennant and World Series since 1920 (this remains the team's, now known as the Guardians, last World Series title).
+The following season, Veeck buried the 1948 flag once it became mathematically certain the team could not repeat its championship in 1949.
 Later that year, Veeck's first wife, Eleanor, filed for divorce.
 Most of his money was tied up in the Indians, so he was forced to sell the team to fund the divorce settlement.
-One year later, Veeck married his second wife Mary Frances Ackerman in 1950.
+One year later, in 1950, Veeck married his second wife, Mary Frances Ackerman.
 He had met her the previous year while in Cleveland.